1monalisa1/01-FinTech-Case-Study/README.md

 	* 2017 • Expanded to the United Kingdom and acquired BillPay, a European payment solutions provider
 	* 2018 • Acquired ShopCo Technologies, a US universal cart browser extension parent company, and Close Brothers, a UK omnichannel retail finance provider with active merchants
 	* 2019 • Partnered with PayBright, a Canadian point-of-sale financing company, and expanded within Canada
-	* 2020 • Expanded to Australia, Belgium & Spain.
-Acquired Spring Marketplace, retail marketing company, and Moneymour, an Italian provider of point of sale loans, which also lead to expansion within Italy (Crowdfund Insider, Crunchbase & Klarma).
+	* 2020 • Expanded to Australia, New Zealand, Belgium & Spain.
+Acquired Spring Marketplace, retail marketing company, and Moneymour, an Italian provider of point of sale loans, which also lead to expansion within Italy (Crowdfund Insider, Crunchbase, Klarma & PR Newswire).

 * Who is the company's intended customer?
 Is there any information about the market size of this set of customers?**